A navy suit is an excellent alternative to black. The color navy is a classic in its own right and suitable for various occasions.

 You can think of your navy suit as a blank canvas on which you can layer other colors.
 That’s why most shirt colors work exceptionally well with navy.

 It’s always a good idea to wear a pocket square that’s contrasting with your tie in color and patterns.
-For example, choose a pocket square with patterns if you’re wearing a solid tie.

 In a hurry?
 Here’s a brief video guide to help you find the right shirt and tie colors for your navy suit: